frickenate/ohash/README.md

 # choose between a), b), or c)

 # a) build and install both static and shared libs
-make && make install
+make && sudo make install

 # OR b) build and install shared lib (.so) only
-make ohash_shared && make install
+make ohash_shared && sudo make install

 # OR c) build and install static lib (.a) only
-make ohash_static && make install
+make ohash_static && sudo make install

 # refresh ldconfig cache so that linking against ohash finds the lib
 sudo ldconfig